ronaldroe/StarkyCMS/README.md

 # Starky CMS
 ### A PHP Headless Content Management System by Ronald Roe

+#### Note: This is not ready for primetime.
+While entirely usable, no security measures have been implemented and the documentation is not nearly complete.

 # Documentation

 ###*Starky( string $init_type = '', array $args = [] )*